Skip to main content

 There’s even the possibility of a “trailing nexus,” which means even after you’ve picked up and left a state, the physical presence nexus will still apply for a certain period of time.
 Only a few states have trailing nexus, which last anywhere from one month to a year.

-These nexus target how you derive your sales, extending “physical presence” to your marketing campaigns and online practices.
+Beyond traditional physical presence, some states have expanded their definition of nexus to include how you derive your sales, extending “physical presence” into areas like your marketing campaigns and online practices.
 To be clear, these forms of sales tax nexus apply to ALL businesses.
 They’re just the most important ones to know for online businesses, specifically.

 Affiliate Nexus